bloominstituteoftechnology/react-bubbles/README.md

 ## STRETCH PROBLEMS

+Explain what a token is used for : it is used to make security decisions.

+What steps can you take in your web apps to keep your data secure? token or API key or md5/sha1 hash function, https and ProtectedRoute

+Describe how web servers work. a web servers processes incoming network request over http and other protocols.

+Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+C-Create/Add R - Get/Fetch U - Put/Update D - Delete

 **HTTP/Axios Stretch Problems**

 - [ ] Build a form at the bottom of `ColorList.js` to add new colors to the colors data